-This focuses on a person’s unspoken ideas, and memories.
+This focuses on a person’s unspoken ideas and memories.
 A person can discover how their unconscious emotions influence their conscious life.
-In addition, a person can learn to recognize and modify undesirable behaviors as their self-awareness grows.
+In addition, a person can learn to recognize and modify undesirable behaviours as their self-awareness grows.

 A survivor’s emotional scars may last even after the physical injury has healed.
 It takes time to recover from the assault.
-However, it is critical for survivors to practice self-care and patience with themselves.
+However, survivors must practice self-care and patience with themselves.
 It’s possible that you won’t be inspired to complete your everyday tasks after the assault.
 However, still, your body requires fuel and sleep.
 Physical and emotional well-being are intertwined.
 A simple regimen might help a person feel more “in charge.”

-The only thing worse than having to go through a physical attack is watching a loved one going through a physical assault.
+The only thing worse than going through a physical attack is watching a loved one going through a physical assault.
 The impact of it on them can make conversation hard.
 Days won’t be as relaxed and fun anymore.
 However, there are many ways you can help a friend slowly overcome the effect of the physical assault.

 Believe them when they tell you about the abuse

 It takes a lot of courage and trust for someone to open p and talk about being violated by another person.
 If the person they trust to open up to refuses to believe them or doesn’t take them seriously, it is unlikely they will reach out for help again.
 Assault takes place due to trust breaches.
 Your reaction to your loved ones’ experience can decide their entire fate.

 Watch what you say